kuzzleio/documentation-old/src/guide/essentials/data-validation.md

 # Data Validation

-One common need when you are dealing with data is validation.
-Every time you create new documents, update them or publish real-time messages, you may want to **check that their content meets a given set of criteria**.
+One common requirement when you are managing data is to perform **data validation**.
+In real world applications you may need to check that any newly created or updated document meet a certain criteria.

-The most common example is the "e-mail field validation".
-Imagine you provide a registration form to your users to collect their name and e-mail.
-It's quite vital to you that the user provides a valid e-mail address.
+A common example is **email validation**.
+Let's say you have developed a registration page where you request a user's name and email and you want to ensure that the email they provide is valid.

-Instead of leaving you with the burden of coding this logic, Kuzzle natively provides a way to validate your data input against a validation schema.
-It enables you to define the set document fields to validate and provides you with [an extended set of validation rules]({{ site_base_path }}validation-reference).

-This way, every time Kuzzle receives a data input, it checks it against the validation schema and returns a **standard error** when the validation fails.

-You can specify the validation rules in the kuzzle [configuration file]({{ site_base_path }}guide/essentials/configuration) in the `validation` field.
+With Kuzzle Backend, instead of programming the validation logic yourself, you can pick from a set of predefined [validation patterns]({{ site_base_path }}validation-reference).
+Validations are defined in a validation schema which determines what pattern is linked to what field, every time Kuzzle Backend receives input data, it checks this validation schema and returns an error if a validation pattern fails.
+The validation schema can be configured in the `validation` field of the [configuration file]({{ site_base_path }}guide/essentials/configuration).

-You can take a look at the [Kuzzle Data Validation Reference]({{ site_base_path }}validation-reference) for a straight dive, or keep reading for a smoother introduction.
+For a detailed look at data validation, please refer to our [Data Validation Reference]({{ site_base_path }}validation-reference).

 ---

-## Basic validation
+## Basic Validation

-The place to specify your validation schema is the `validation` field in your kuzzlerc file.
-A validation schema has a [hierarchical structure]({{ site_base_path }}validation-reference/schema), where you specify a set of rules per collection.
+A validation schema is defined using a [hierarchical]({{ site_base_path }}validation-reference/schema) structure that contains a set of rules within an index, collection, and document field.

+For example, below is a validation schema for the `onlineshop` index  and `products` collection that defines the validation pattern for field `price` and field `productDescription`:

 ```json
 {